jazzband/tablib/docs/tutorial.rst

 Excel Workbook With Multiple Sheets
 ------------------------------------

-When dealine with a large number of :class:`Datasets <Dataset>` in spreadsheet format, it's quite common to group mulitple spreadsheets into a single Excel file, known as a Workbook.
+When dealing with a large number of :class:`Datasets <Dataset>` in spreadsheet format, it's quite common to group multiple spreadsheets into a single Excel file, known as a Workbook.
 Tablib makes it extremely easy to build webooks with the handy, :class:`Databook` class.

 Let's say we have 3 different :class:`Datasets <Dataset>`.
 All we have to do is add then to a :class:`Databook` object... ::